-IMPORTANT NOTE: Students matriculated in the Counselor Education Department are expected to earn a "B" in ALL COUNSELOR EDUCATION courses.
-Students unable to maintain a "B" average in all Counselor Education courses are subject to dismissal from the Counselor Education Program, even if they are eligible to remain in Graduate School at Kean University (See CED Grading Policy above).
+IMPORTANT NOTE: Students matriculated in the Counselor Education Department are expected to earn a "B" in ALL COUNSELOR EDUCATION courses (MA & Ph.D.).
+Students unable to maintain a "B" in all Counselor Education courses are subject to dismissal from the Counselor Education Program, even if they are eligible to remain in Graduate School at Kean University (See CED Grading Policy above) based on GPA.